Group Testing: An Information Theory Perspective: Group testing with prior statistics

 \begin{definition}[Prior defectivity model] Each item $i$ has a (known) prior probability $\qq_i \in [0,1]$ of being defective, and individual items are defective independently of one another. \end{definition}

-For example, this could model a situation where different individuals have a particular level of immunity to infection according to their genetics and date of vaccination.
+For example, this could model a situation where each individual has a different likelihood of infection according to their prior activity, date of vaccination, and so on.
 In the following, we assume that all of the values of $\qq_i$ are known exactly, though we expect the resulting techniques to work well even when they are only known approximately.

 Under the model in Definition \ref{def:prior}, the key metrics of success will be expressed in terms of the overall entropy $H_n = \sum_{i=1}^n h(\qq_i)$ (where, as before, $h$ denotes the standard binary entropy) and the average number of defectives $\overline{k}_n = \sum_i \qq_i$.
 A similar information-theoretic argument to that used to prove the counting bound ({\em cf.}, Theorem \ref{thm:bjaconverse}) shows that at least $H_n$ tests are required to ensure that the success probability tends to one.
-As before, we will regard this counting bound as the benchmark for the performance of any algorithm.
+We will regard this \emph{entropy bound} as the benchmark for the performance of any algorithm.

 Recall that for any defectivity model, we write $\vc{U} = (U_1, \ldots, U_n)$ for a random vector which encodes the defectivity status of all the items, with $U_i$ being the indicator function of the event that item $i$ is defective, as in Definition \ref{def:udef}.
-We make the following definition, which generalizes Definition \ref{def:rate} (since in the combinatorial case $H(\vc{U}) = \log_2 \binom nk$).
+We make the following definition, which generalizes Definition \ref{def:rate} (since in the combinatorial case we have $H(\vc{U}) = \log_2 \binom nk$).

 \begin{definition} Given a random process generating the defectivity vector $\vc{U}$, and $T$ tests, we define the \defn{rate} to be

 \end{definition}